 We get a lot of questions about how to find a pelvic floor physical therapist.
 It's still a relatively small specialty, and it can be difficult to find the right PT for you.
 There's a wide range of experience and expertise in the field.
 If you don't have success with one pelvic PT, don't give up - you can always get a second (or third!) opinion.
-It may just be a matter of finding someone whose specialty and personality are a good fit for you.
+It may just be a matter of finding someone whose expertise and personality are a good fit for you.

 Below are some of the best resources for finding a qualified pelvic physical therapist.
 We've also written an article about the Things to Look for in a Pelvic PT, which can help you ask the right questions to ensure you find a qualified option.
 We go into more detail there, but in general you should be looking for: